-Go to split.new and add each Recipient's address (ENS or hex) and their correspdong share.
-A Recipient can be any payable Ethereum address—user wallets, smart contracts, and other Splits are all valid Recipients.
-Make sure ownership adds to 100%, approve the transaction, and you're done.
+To get started head to split.new (or hit the ➕ button in the nav) and just add each Recipient's address (ENS or hex) and their corresponding share.
+Since Recipients don't need to withdraw for themselves, a Recipient can be any payable Ethereum address—user wallets, smart contracts, and other Splits are all acceptable.